Story

 Miletus, Turkey

 The Siege of Miletus was Alexander the Great's first siege and naval encounter with the Achaemenid Empire.
 This siege was directed against Miletus, a city in southern Ionia, which is now located in the Aydın province of modern-day Turkey.
 During the battle, Parmenion's son Philotas would be key in preventing the Persian Navy from finding safe anchorage.
-It was captured by Parmenion's son, Nicanor in 334 BC.
+It was captured by Parmenion's son, Nicanor in 334 BCE.

 Siege of Halicarnassus